 3. Lock-in moisture.
 When you pick off dry scales, it can result in dots of blood.
 This is called pinpoint bleeding.
 To prevent it, you should first soften the dead skin with moisture before you pick it.
 Apply a heavy ointment or oil, such as vitamin E. Then cover the area with plastic wrap for a few hours or overnight.

 Once the skin is loose, use a clean fingernail or tweezers to gently push away the scale.
 It should slide off easily.
 Don’t force it.
 Too much pressure can cause pain and bleeding.
+Find out more on the types of topical treatments for psoriasis.

 4. Soak in the tub.
 Water softens and loosens dead skin, making it easier to remove.
 Take 15 minutes to sit in a bath.
 Because hot temperatures are drying, keep the water lukewarm.
 High amounts of magnesium in Dead Sea and Epsom salts helps gently slough off dead skin and get rid of redness caused by psoriasis.
 Avoid harsh or scented soaps, which can strip the skin’s natural oils.

 After bathing, gently remove the skin with your fingers, tweezers, or wet washcloth.
 You can also use a pumice stone or nail file on very thick scales.
 But take extra care not to tear or damage the skin beneath.
 Then apply a moisturizing ointment, cream, or oil.
+Get more dos and don'ts tips on bathing with psoriasis.

 5. Oil your scalp.
 Roughly half of people with psoriasis get scales on their scalp.
 Thick scales on your forehead, hairline, behind your ears, or on the back of your neck can be softened with coconut, olive, or peanut oil.
 Massage a small amount into your scalp, then put on a shower cap overnight, and shampoo in the morning.
 Repeat for two or three nights.
 The dead skin should soften and wash away.

 You can use a comb to lift off the softened scale.
 Hold it almost flat, and gently move it in a circular motion.
 Don’t scrape your scalp.
+Read more on the different ways to treat scalp psoriasis.

 6. Use a salicylic acid shampoo.
 Available by prescription and over the counter, this product helps break down scales.
 You may need to leave the shampoo on the scalp for about 5 minutes.
 Use as directed by the label.
 For some people, salicylic acid can cause temporary hair loss.

 After using one, follow with a regular shampoo.
 This will make sure you get rid of any odd “medicine” smell and make your hair easier to style.
+Learn more about the types of shampoo used to treat psoriasis.